klaytn/caver-js/README.md

 // Add a keyring instance to caver.wallet
 > caver.wallet.add(keyring)

-// Adding a keyring to caver.wallet with an address and a private key
+// Add a keyring to caver.wallet with an address and a private key
 > caver.wallet.newKeyring('0x{address in hex}', '0x{private key}')

-// Adding a keyring to caver.wallet with an address and private keys
+// Add a keyring to caver.wallet with an address and private keys
 > caver.wallet.newKeyring('0x{address in hex}', ['0x{private key1}', '0x{private key2}', ...])

-// Adding a keyring to caver.wallet with an address and private keys by roles
+// Add a keyring to caver.wallet with an address and private keys by roles
 > caver.wallet.newKeyring('0x{address in hex}', [ ['0x{private key1}', ...], ['0x{private key2}', ...], ['0x{private key3}', ...] ])
 ```